xbeat/Machine-Learning/README.md

 Recurrent Neural Networks represent a fundamental architecture in deep learning designed to process sequential data by maintaining an internal state (memory) that gets updated with each input in the sequence, making them particularly suitable for tasks like time series prediction and natural language processing.

+## Accelerating Dimensionality Reduction Beyond PCA

+Understanding PCA Time Complexity

+The Principal Component Analysis (PCA) algorithm exhibits computational complexity of O(nm^2 + m^3), where n represents samples and m features.
+This cubic relationship with dimensionality creates significant performance bottlenecks when dealing with high-dimensional data, making it impractical for datasets with thousands of dimensions.

 ## Convolutional Neural Networks and Kernels in Python

 The Need for Convolutional Neural Networks